nicolasdao/template-empty-python/README.md

 This uninstalls `flake8` as well as all its dependencies.
 Those dependencies are uninstalled only if they are not used by other project dependencies.
 The `setup.cfg` and `requirements.txt` are automatically updated accordingly.

-## Linting and formatting
+## Linting, formatting and testing

 ```
 make t
 ```

-This command runs the following two python executables:
+This command runs the following three python executables:

 ```
 black ./
 flake8 ./
+pytest --capture=no --verbose tests
 ```

 - `black` formats all the `.py` files, while `flake8` lints them.
 - `black` is configured in the `pyproject.toml` file under the `[tool.black]` section.
 - `flake8` is configured in the `setup.cfg` file under the `[flake8]` section.
+- `pytest` runs all the `.py` files located under the `tests` folder.
+The `--capture=no` options allows `print` commands to send outputs to the terminal.
+The `--verbose` option displays each test.

-## Building and distributing your package
+## Building and distributing this package

 To build your package, run: